 What are the Signs of Refrigerant Leaks?

 If you’re having a cooling problem in your space, there is a solid chance of a leak in your AC.
-Besides, if you see ice on the evaporator coil of your AC or having high utility bills, you’re likely to have a leak.
+Besides, if you see ice on the evaporator coil of your AC or have high utility bills, you’re likely to have a leak.

 Impact of Banning Production of the R 22?